microsoft/folio/README.md

 });
 ```

-And here is how fixtures are set up:
+And here is how fixtures are declared and defined:
 ```ts
 // express.fixtures.ts
 import { fixtures as baseFixtures } from '@playwright/test-runner';